Partisans embrace their candidates after 1st presidential debate

 Republicans

-“President Trump is going on how he rebuilt the economy and how after COVID-19 he’s been able to move forward with that,” McDonald said, citing the jobs lost during the economic shutdown from COVID-19 that have started to come back in recent months as the economy has began to reopen across the U.S.
+“President Trump is going on how he rebuilt the economy and how after COVID-19 he’s been able to move forward with that,” McDonald said, citing the jobs lost during the economic shutdown from COVID-19 that have started to come back in recent months as the economy has reopened across the U.S.

 Contact Rory Appleton at rappleton@reviewjournal.com or 702-383-0276.
 Follow @RoryDoesPhonics on Twitter.
 Contact Capital Bureau Chief Colton Lochhead at clochhead@reviewjournal.com.
 Follow @ColtonLochhead on Twitter.